kepler16/kl/docs/network-topology.md

 ---

-It is recommended however to use the `kl proxy` subcommands for managing host machine proxy configurations.
-It removes the overhead of having to edit this file manually and has a mechanism for disabling/enabling proxy configurations without having to keep deleting/readding them.
+It is recommended to use [modules](../README.md#modules) and the networking components exposed there instead of manually writing proxy configurations.